Contributors Dropdown icon

 1. Google Analytics

-Google Analytics has just about everything you need to jumpstart your data-driven marketing strategy.
+We can’t talk about marketing data sources without mentioning Google Analytics!
+GA has just about everything you need to jumpstart your data-driven marketing efforts.
 It offers information about web traffic and conversions on your website (and even app data, if you're using Google Analytics 4).

 What to look for in Google Analytics?